renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example inserts the records of three employees in the Employee_details table in the single query statement.

 ## 10. TRUNCATE TABLE Statement
-    This SQL statement deletes all the stored records from the table of the SQL database.
+    This docs.SQL statement deletes all the stored records from the table of the docs.SQL database.

 **Syntax of TRUNCATE TABLE Statement:**
 ```